LuisAlejandro/agoras/docs/instagram.rst

 How to get google spreadsheets credentials
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We'll need a google spreadsheet for the schedule action.
-Read how to create one and obtain credentials `here <credentials/google.rst>`_.
+Read how to create one and obtain credentials :doc:`here <credentials/google>`.

 Actions
 ~~~~~~~